AlgoWorldNFT/algoworld-contracts/README.md

 There are two main types of smart signatures available:

 -   [ASA to ASA swap | 🎴↔️🎴](algoworld_contracts/swapper/asa_to_asa_swapper.py): Smart signature that allows performing a swap of any single ASA of specified amount to any other single ASA of specified amount.
 -   -   [Swap Configuration Proxy 📝](algoworld_contracts/swapper/swap_proxy.py): Smart signature that powers the [AlgoWorld Swapper](https://swapper.algoworld.io) by allowing users to issue certain transactions that contain links to swap configuration files stored as `.json` files on `ipfs`.
 Proxy is then used to obtain those `ipfs` files by grabbing the latest pay transaction using Algorand Indexer queries.

 -   [ASAs to ALGO swap | 🎴🎴🎴↔️💰](algoworld_contracts/swapper/asas_to_algo_swapper.py): Smart signature that allows performing a swap of multiple ASAs of specified amount to ALGO of specified amount.

-### Auction

-A set of stateful smart contracts for card auctions and card trading:
-- [ASAs for ALGO with trades and bidding | 🎴💰🔨](src/auction/manager.py): <br> Allows trading ASA via auctions, selling or purchasing directly.

 ## ⚙️ Installation